Bread Not Rising? Here’s Why (and How to Fix It)

 Too Much Salt

 Another yeast killer: salt.
-While most bread recipes call for a bit of salt, too much of the ingredient can keep the yeast from doing its job.
+While most bread recipes call for a bit of salt, too much can keep the yeast from doing its job.
 To prevent salt from foiling your bread bakes, measure carefully and never pour yeast and salt on top of one another in your mixing bowl.

 Too Much Sugar

-To counteract this, be sure you allow sweet doughs, like the kind used to make cinnamon rolls or babka, plenty of time to rise.
+To counteract this, allow sweet doughs, like the kind used to make cinnamon rolls or babka, plenty of time to rise.
 You can also use a special type of yeast designed just for sugar-heavy doughs.
-Look for osmotolerant yeast (that’s a yeast that doesn’t require as much liquid) at your grocer if you plan on stirring up something sweet.
+Look for osmotolerant yeast (that’s yeast that doesn’t require as much liquid) at your grocer if you plan on stirring up something sweet.
 Learn how to make gorgeous swirled cinnamon babka.

 Too Much Flour